anbox-cloud/discourse-docs/howto/install-appliance/google-cloud.md

 Select the operating system.
 Google Cloud has two options - Ubuntu and Ubuntu Pro.
 If you have an Ubuntu Pro subscription already, you can choose Ubuntu and [attach your subscription](https://discourse.ubuntu.com/t/22681#attach-ubuntu-pro) manually.
 If you don’t, you can choose the Ubuntu Pro option which will include a Ubuntu Pro subscription through Google Cloud.

-[note type="information" status="Note"]Remember that choosing the Ubuntu Pro option will have an impact on your pricing.
-The **Pricing summary** section provides the resource details and the associated costs.[/note]
+[note type="information" status="Note"]Remember that choosing the Ubuntu Pro option will impact your pricing.
+Google Cloud provides the resource details and associated costs in the **Pricing summary** section on the **Create an instance** page.[/note]

 Select the latest Ubuntu image for the architecture that you want to use.
 For example, Ubuntu 22.04 LTS Pro Server for Arm64.

 Define your preferred boot disk size.
-We recommend allotting at least 100 GB of disk size.
+We recommend allocating at least 100 GB of disk size.

 For Anbox Cloud Appliance, adding an additional disk is recommended for efficient container storage.
 Under **Advanced Options > Disks**, Select **ADD NEW DISK**.
 Add a disk name and choose the disk size as 100 GB.
 For the other fields, you can choose your preferred value or proceed with the default values.